 Best Black Friday robot vacuum deals: iRobot Roomba, Samsung Jet Bot, Roborock and more

-Thanksgiving is more than a week away, but Black Friday is already here.
-Amazon, Walmart and other retailers are all holding massive Black Friday sales now, with deep discounts on the best robot vacuums of 2022.
+Thanksgiving is a week away, but Black Friday is already here.
+Amazon, Walmart, Best Buy and other retailers are all holding massive Black Friday sales now, with deep discounts on the best robot vacuums of 2022.
 Some vacuum models are at the lowest price we've ever seen them.

 Hurry -- these top deals are disappearing soon.